matsim-scenarios/matsim-metropole-ruhr/README.md

 ### Run the scenario
 (Requires either cloning or downloading the repository.)

+There are two config files for a `10pct` and `3pct` scenario.
+The default ist `3pct`, the other config is not in a fully relaxed calibrated state.

 ##### ... using a runnable jar file (only available for releases)
 1. You can build an executable jar-file by executing one of the following commands in the top directory.
 This will download all necessary dependencies (it might take a while the first time it is run) and dump the jar into the top directory.